-While the Corporation has reviewed and is satisfied with title to its mineral properties, and, to the best of its knowledge, such title is in good standing, there is no guarantee that title to such properties will not be challenged or impugned.
-The Corporation's properties may be subject to prior unregistered agreements of transfer or aboriginal land claims, and title may be affected by undetected defects.
-In addition, according to the applicable mining legislation in the Province of Québec, the Corporation will need to incur expenditures on its properties and pay a fee in order to renew title upon expiry thereof.
-There can be no assurance that the Corporation will be successful in renewing title.
+While the Corporation is satisfied with title to its mineral properties, and, to the best of its knowledge, such title is in good standing, there is no guarantee that title to such properties will not be challenged or impugned.
+Title may be subject to prior unregistered agreements of transfer or aboriginal land claims, and title may be affected by undetected defects.
+In addition, the Corporation generally needs to comply with certain obligations to renew title upon expiry thereof.
+There can be no assurance that the Corporation will continue to be able to renew title.
 The properties in which the Corporation holds an interest are not currently subject to territorial claims on behalf of native or aboriginal groups.
 However, no assurance can be provided that this will remain the case in the future.
 In particular, and as mentioned above, while the ongoing activities carried by garimpeiros in the TZ Project's vicinity have not interfered with BRM's activities at site thus far, there is no assurance that this will not occur in the future.